lucascortes96/PyMtCall/README.md

 # PyMtCall

-This package provides functions for efficient single-cell ATAC-seq variant calling and integration with Scanpy/AnnData workflows.
+This package provides functions for efficient single-cell ATAC-seq mitchondrial variant calling and integration with Scanpy/AnnData workflows.

 ## Installation